Graveyard

 For the names and stories behind these numbers, the AI graveyard is the running record, and our earlier roundup of the AI tools that died or got acquired walks through the notable cases.
 For the forces driving the trend, our AI consolidation analysis covers who is buying and why, and the AI capex bubble covers the spending that funds — and eventually starves — these companies.

-The honest version: a graveyard with 170 entries and a tripling death rate is not a sign that AI is failing.
+The honest version: a graveyard with 199 entries and a more-than-quadrupling death rate is not a sign that AI is failing.
 It is a sign that AI is maturing — that the easy-to-build, hard-to-defend middle is being cleared out, while value consolidates into infrastructure and the products with real moats.
 The job of a buyer in 2026 is to tell which side of that line a tool is on before you depend on it.

 — The ToolDirectory.AI editorial team